apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

-# Generative Adversarial Networks (GAN)
+# Generative Adversarial Network (GAN)

-GANs are an application of unsupervised learning - you don't need labels for your dataset in order to train a GAN.
+Generative Adversarial Networks (GANs) are a class of algorithms used in unsupervised learning - you don't need labels for your dataset in order to train a GAN.

-The GAN framework composes of two neural networks: a Generator network and a Discriminator network.
+The GAN framework is composed of two neural networks: a Generator network and a Discriminator network.

 The Generator's job is to take a set of random numbers and produce the data (such as images or text).